hjpbarcelos/gd-wrapper/README.md

 * With fixed dimensions (width and height), based on a referencial position
 * Based on fixed points, one working as a referencial and the other used to calculate the width and the height
-* Using its edges as referencials, creating "margins"
+* Using its edges as referencials, creating "paddings"
 * Proportionally, based on a referencial position

 ```php